railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 This might be useful for sending documents about a customer project to the corresponding project in OpenERP, attaching documents to an order (such as proof of payment and order receipts), attaching documents to an employee file (such as a CV or annual appraisal).

-Installing the Thunderbird plugin
+Installing the Thunderbird Plugin
 ---------------------------------

-* Step 1: install the Thunderbird plugin in OpenERP
+* Step 1: Install the Thunderbird plugin in OpenERP

 Use the OpenERP Configuration Wizard and install the ``Customer Relationship Management`` application.
-In the *CRM Application Configuration* dialog under Plug-In, select Thunderbird.
+In the *CRM Application Configuration* dialog under Plug-In, select `Thunderbird`.
 Then the *Thunderbird Plug-In* wizard appears.
 Next to the ``Thunderbird Plug-in`` field, click the ``Save As`` button to save the plugin to your desktop (or any other location on your computer).

 You can also download the installation manual by clicking the orange arrow next to ``Installation Manual``.